 An IOU form is easy to make as long as you are guided.
 Below, we will show you tips on how to create an IOU form:

 First and foremost, you must identify the creditor and the debtor.
 The creditor is the person whom the money is owed to while the debtor is the person who owes the money.
 You may use a government-issued identification card to ensure the identity of the debtor.
 Use only legal and full names when identifying both parties.
 Their addresses must also be in the same form.

-Second, specify the principal amount owed in words and in figures.
+Second, specify the principal amount owed in words and figures.
 If there are any permitted charges or interests, indicate that it is in the principal amount.
 But before you charge any interests, research on your state’s laws regarding the maximum legal interest rate that you can impose on the debtor.
 Indicate also the currency of the amount.